 The BBT mini transporter starts with a single base unit.

-And then, not unlike Boxer, can have a number of modules fitted to cover a range of different site tasks.
+And then, similar to Boxer, can have several modules fitted to cover a range of different site tasks.
 Cranes, mixers, backhoe, dumpsters

 Weapons and Systems